Meet the Team

 When not she’s working, Kirstie enjoys country life with her family in the Borders.
 When she’s not trying to learn how to drive or ride a horse, Kristie’s favourite way to relax is to cook a meal while listening to radio 4 and enjoying a glass of wine.

 Sasha McDougall.
-Information and Communications Worker
+Training and Resources Worker

 When she’s not working Sasha enjoys running or up and down hills, zooming about on her bike or paddling about in the sea – with all the cake to match.
 Sasha loves digging about in the garden and will never say no to a game of table tennis.